ISSCodingCubs/BULLYING/README.md

 Edit
 # Anti-Bullying Awareness Website 🌈

 This is a simple and educational website designed to raise awareness about bullying, its different forms, and ways children and young people can protect themselves and seek help.
+This project is hosted byh Netlify https://cerulean-twilight-ee545c.netlify.app/

 ## 📚 Website Contents